Drawing on past experiences – good and bad – 4D Products, have compiled 10 product design top tips for trailblazing

 If the Apple vs. Samsung smartphone patent war has taught us anything, it is to steer clear of your competitors.
 Copying your rivals adds no value to your design; instead, think outside the box, try to innovate and add something new.

 4D SAY: We were tasked with designing a football training product, something to compete with an existing product – their competitor.
 Although the competitors product worked well, it was large and bulky, making it difficult to transport and store.
 By approaching the situation from another angle, we proposed creating a collapsible device that was a similar size when erect, but a fraction of the size when collapsed – creating a great unique selling point and something that resulted in huge success for our client.

 4 – Looks aren’t everything.
 Usability is key

 Often, the success of a product relies heavily on the experience you provide for the user.
 Both the iPhone 7 and Galaxy S8 have their loyal fans, largely due to the usability and detail detail Apple and Samsung add for their target customers.
 Positive feedback from customers promotes positive sales.

 4D SAY: Recently, we designed an enclosure to house wireless monitoring electronics.
 A key objective was to ensure the features of the enclosure were easy to use and reassemble, whilst maintaining the waterproof seal.
 This was to assist the end user – in this case, an electrician – to do this job quickly and efficiently, ensuring a positive user experience.

 5 – Enhance your design with emerging technology

 For years, the iPhone has been the king of screens with their innovative Retina Display.
 However, Samsung challenged this with its full HD super AMOLED screen.
-Now Apple fights back with the announcements due in September with the iPhone 8.
+Now Apple fights back with the iPhone 8 and soon to be announced iPhone 9.